 Williams in 2013: his history, his family, and how he feels about his art.
 (From KYForward, Kentucky's Online Newspaper.)

-Van Williams is one of the artists featured in HMA's exhibition New Horizons: Self-Taught Art in The 21st Century (September 23, 2017 - January 7, 2018).
+Van Williams was one of the artists featured in HMA's exhibition New Horizons: Self-Taught Art in The 21st Century (September 23, 2017 - January 7, 2018).

 Post by Karin Borei, HMA Project Coordinator, writer and editor as needed, and HMA blogger since March 2015.